The Black Stranger: Plot summary

+"The Treasure of Tranicos"

+De Camp altered the story considerably.
+Some names are changed; the pirate Strom becomes "Strombanni" and Valenso's servant Gebrello is called "Gebellez".
+The vengeful demon is replaced by the Stygian wizard Thoth-amon (a character from The Phoenix on the Sword) whom Valenso had double-crossed in the past.
+An actual demon haunts the treasure cave who is later released by Thoth-amon to kill Valenso.

 Howard's version of the story pointed toward a new piratical career for Conan; one of de Camp's major changes was to make it instead lead into the revolution that would bring the Cimmerian to the throne of Aquilonia.
-The Counts of Poitain arrive on the isolated shores, looking for Conan to lead them against the despotic King of Aquilonia, Numedides.
-Tranicos' treasure would be used to finance the rebel army which would transform Conan from a pirate and mercenary into a king.
+Conan ended up in the Pictish lands after Aquilonia's despotic King Numedides betrayed him.
+The Counts of Poitain arrive on the isolated shores, looking for Conan to lead them against Numedides.
+Tranicos' treasure would be used to finance the rebel army.

 Picts as Native Americans

 Though set in the Hyborian Age, a fictional past around 10,000 BC, the story has many connotations of the American Frontier, about which Howard also wrote some stories.
 The Picts are thinly-disguised Native Americans—with feathers in their hair, wearing moccasins, and wielding tomahawks.
 The situation of an isolated outpost behind its palisade, in the midst of a threatening forest, which is full of these hostile Picts is familiar from numerous historical and literary depictions of the frontier.
 Also, Conan makes several references to his being "a white man"—a racial bond uniting him, the "barbarian", with the other "civilized" protagonists, against their common foe: the Pictish "savages."